aelivingstone/patch-compliance/README.md

 * Select the drop down at the top by **configmicinstanceid**
 * Select **Sort by descending**

-Now replublish and replace the existing dashboard.
+Now republish and replace the existing dashboard.

 ## Resources Created in Deployment Account
 Logical ID | Type